darrenweiner/awstroubleshootingmeetups/VPC/README.md

 You could, but it will be more challenging and more 'real-world' troubleshooting if you dive into the environment to troubleshoot.
 It's up to you.

 Can I diff different templates?
-No.  That's cheating.
+No.  Again...cheating.
 Don't do that.
 To get the most out of this workshop, you should treat each template as a separate exercise.

 Cam I launch more than one stack at a time?
 Yes.
 The templates are configured so you can launch all of them at once.
 Although I suggest doing one at a time.